gondolio/Japanrealestate/README.md

 your income tax situation.
 * RealEstateCalc - a "calculator" of the economics of real estate ownership in Japan

+## Note on IncomeTaxCalc
+This is required for real estate analysis because income from real estate in Japan is taxed as regular income.
+This means that any rental income from leasing apartments is pooled together with any other regular income (like salary) prior to calculating taxes owed.
+So strangely enough, the profitability of a property is not just a function of the property but of its owner.

 ## Usage
 All three classes follow a design whereby (almost) every intermediary calculation is stored as a class attribute.
 This allows for easy inspection of every detail of the calculation as well as allowing overrides of certain portions of